-It is good practice to focus on correct terminology and the use of language in the School.
-In addition there may be a need to focus some education in class around sexual orientation and gender, so that everyone has a clear understanding that sexual orientation (being homosexual, bisexual, gay or lesbian) and gender identity (being male or female), are completely different things
+It is good practice to focus on correct terminology and the use of language.
+In addition there may be a need to focus some education in class around sexual orientation and gender, so that everyone has a clear understanding that sexual orientation (being homosexual, bisexual, gay or lesbian) and gender identity (being male or female), are completely different things.
+This would only be addressed where and when deemed appropriate in our primary setting.